matthewpalmer/dotfiles/README.md

 dotfiles
 ========

-All the other cool kids were doing it
+All the cool kids are doing it.

+Based off csswizardry's and amix's files.